-I’ve said this before about a Charlotte Lamb book, but now I really mean it: this is the worst romance written by her that I’ve ever read!
+I’ve said this before about a Charlotte Lamb book, but now I really mean it: this is the worst romance she wrote I’ve ever read!
 I don’t think I’ve ever hated a Harlequin Presents as much as Dark Fever.
-No, it wasn’t boring… It was bizarre and awful and left me with a horrible feeling!
+No, it wasn’t boring.
+It was bizarre and awful, leaving me with a horrible feeling!

 The Plot

 Dark Fever was part of a series of books based on the Seven Deadly Sins.
-The theme of this novel was lust, although there’s no sexual intercourse in this one.
-Personally, I thought this book’s theme of sin was gluttony because of all the talk of food.
+The theme of this novel is lust, although there’s no sexual intercourse in it.
+I thought this book’s theme of sin was gluttony because of all the talk of food.
 It was set in Spain, after all.

 Bianca has just turned 40 years old.
-She is a widow of 3 years, still in mourning for her husband.
-She has two teenagers and feels down in the dumps, so she goes on a trip to Spain.
-At her hotel, she sees a handsome man swimming in a pool and instantly falls in lust.
+She is a widow of three years, still mourning for her husband.
+Bianca has two teenagers and feels down in the dumps, so she goes on a trip to Spain.
+She sees a handsome man swimming in a pool at her hotel and instantly falls in lust.

 The man, Gil, is much younger than Bianca.
-He also is deeply attracted to her, and he cares for her as well.
+He is also deeply attracted to her, and he cares for her as well.
 They flirt; she teases him.
-But ultimately, her feelings for her dead husband create an overwhelming sense of guilt over the sexual desire she feels for another man.
+Ultimately, her feelings for her dead husband create an overwhelming sense of guilt over the sexual desire she feels for another man.

 Then a tragedy occurs: Bianca gets brutally beaten and almost raped.
 Her trauma causes her to become disgusted at the idea of sex.
-This is what most of the book entails: not the relationship with Gil, but Bianca’s recovery from her ordeal.
-Sadly, she seems to not truly recuperate.
+Most of the book entails this: not the relationship with Gil, but Bianca’s healing from her ordeal.
+Sadly, she seems not to have truly recovered.

 The Awful Ending